OWASP/samm/v2.0/beta/core/implementation/i-defect-management.md

 ## Maturity 1
 ### Benefits
+Basic information about defects is shared and used for remediation and training decisions.

 ### Activity
 Basic information about defects is calculated, shared, and used to make decisions about remediation.
 Basic information might include: